 Almost every pizzeria delivers meals to customers.
 The movement restrictions during the COVID-19 have compelled restaurants to improve their delivery services by using outsourced delivery services.
 The benefits of third party deliveries include easy access to trained drivers and riders, faster delivery of meals to customers, and free advertising from the delivery companies.
 On the other hand, restaurants cede control over what happens to the food once it is passed on to the delivery companies.
 Moreover, some third party delivery services charge up to 30% for their services, eating into the earnings of the restaurants.
 Either way, third party delivery companies have boosted the sales for many pizzerias and gained popularity.

-Pizzerias can also invest in smarter pickup and delivery systems such as the Carter-Hoffman PUC Heated Lockers and Pizza Units.
+Pizzerias can also invest in smarter pickup and delivery systems like heated lockers.
 These are great pick-up alternatives that guarantee food safety and speed up delivery costs without inflated costs.

 Unlike in the past, pizza now comes in all shapes and forms, and can be eaten at any time.
 The ever-demanding consumers have popularized customized pizzas in 2020.
 Pizzerias now offer breakfast pizza, complete with eggs and sausage toppings, and dessert pizza, full of chocolate, nuts and sweet delicacies.